Apply for a UK Work Visa

 What happens after I am granted permission to work in the UK?

-If your application is approved from inside the UK, the Home Office will issue your BRP card for the duration of your Certificate of Sponsorship and send this to you directly upon approving your application.
+If your application is approved from inside the UK, the Home Office will issue your BRP card for the duration of your Certificate of Sponsorship and send this to you directly when your application is approved.

 Is a suitable job role on the UK Shortage Occupation List?